wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/security-governance-intro/includes/4-center-of-excellence-starter-kit.md

 developing a holistic picture of usage difficult.
-However, using the tools that are provided in the COE Starter Kit brings all these insights together by using Common Data Service, a model-driven Power App and a Power BI dashboard.
+However, using the tools that are provided in the COE Starter Kit brings all these insights together by using Common Data Service, a model-driven Power App, and a Power BI dashboard.
 These assets, plus the inclusion of flows that will sync data from Office 365 Security and Compliance logs and through the Power Platform management connectors into Common Data Service entities, provide the greatest level of